CPK Insurance

 • North Carolina businesses are licensed and regulated by the North Carolina Department of Insurance, so quote comparisons should align with carrier filings and policy forms available in the state.

-• North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, so nightclub operators should be ready to show evidence of coverage when leasing space.
+• Most commercial leases in North Carolina require proof of general liability coverage, so nightclub operators should be ready to show evidence of coverage when leasing space.

 • Nightclub operators should ask whether liquor liability coverage for nightclubs in North Carolina is included or added by endorsement, especially if alcohol service is central to the business.